 The oboe studio at Fredonia has a tradition of creating strong, flexible oboe players who graduate in a variety of degree programs including Performance, Music Education, Music Therapy, and Sound Recording.
-Oboe students, through undergraduate and graduate studies, go on to perform in orchestras and chamber ensembles, get advanced degrees, teach public school and at the college level, record music, serve as music therapists, as well as participate in a variety of other careers in music.
+Oboe students, through undergraduate and graduate studies, go on to perform in orchestras and chamber ensembles, get advanced degrees, teach in public school and at the college level, record music, serve as music therapists, and participate in a variety of other careers in music.

 While students at Fredonia, oboists follow a course of study that includes:

 - Musicianship: Oboe students are supported in developing their musical voice, with emphasis on both traditional and new repertoire in all genres.